Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 Some of the key important questions I'll be looking into with this analysis include;
 - Has the Traffic violation increased or decreased over the years?
 - How long does it take for a violator to get flagged down?
-- The gender with the highest violation rate?
+- Violation by gender
 - If more searches were conducted than not?
 - Average age of Offenders
 - Traffic violation based on race
+- No of violations per hour

 # Data Preparation